Yabonev/reducing-friction-during-agentic-coding/README.md

 ### Design Choice

-Claude Code defaults to asking for permission.
-Opposed to OpenCode, which operates on "permitted by default, deny explicitly"
+Claude Code defaults to asking for permission, as opposed to OpenCode, which operates on "permitted by default, deny explicitly".

 > [!TIP]
 > When starting with Claude Code, run normally first to get a feel for how it works before using the bypass flag.